build-ai-applications/Eval-PDF/README.md

 ## 🚀 How to Use
 1️⃣ Clone the repo: `git clone <repo-url>`
-2️⃣ Install dependencies: `pip install -r requirements.txt`
-3️⃣ Run the app: `Evaluation_pdf_to_text.ipynb`
+2️⃣ Run the app: `Evaluation_pdf_to_text.ipynb`
-4️⃣ Upload a PDF & get evaluation results! 🎉
+3️⃣ Upload a PDF on the gradio app & get evaluation results! 🎉

 ---